Muthaias/tiny-tinacms-test/README.md

+`Note:` A lot of things are quite broken at the moment due to me upgrading to a modern version of TinaCMS.
+The github pages are built using an old version of this project and is currently a better representation of what the goal of this project is.
+I will try to reach feature parity as soon as possible and at that point I will update the pages.

 # Disclaimer
 This is not the best code in the world.
 This is just a tribute.
 I wanted to see how `TinaCMS` works and I wanted a tiny setup so I made a tiny setup.
 Dependencies takes no prisoners so make sure to use `yarn` if you care to keep your sanity.
 Just a word of caution for your own sake.
 Happy coding.